Band inversion transition in HgTe nanowire grown along the [001] direction: Low-energy effective Hamiltonian

 In this way, we are able to obtain the following $6\times6$ effective Hamiltonian

 where

 with $k_{z}$ in units of $1/R$ and $H^{*}_{+}(-k_{z})$ in the lower block being a consequence of time reversal symmetry~\cite{doi:10.1126/science.1133734}.
-Here $\Delta_{e}$ and $\Delta_{h_{1,2}}$ are the zeroth order energy eigenvalues for the lowest electron and the two topmost hole subbands, respectively, the $k_{z}$ terms are given by the perturbation $H'$, and the $\zeta$ terms are given by the perturbation $H''$.
-Certainly, all the parameters, i.e., $\Delta_{e,h_{1,2}}$, $A\ldots\,G$, and $\zeta_{e,h_{1,2},eh_{1}}$, are implicit functions of the nanowire radius $R$~\cite{RL2025c}.
-The representative values of these parameters are given in Tab.~\ref{tab1} for selected radii $R=3.10$ nm, $3.45$ nm, and $3.80$ nm.
+Here $\Delta_{e}$ and $\Delta_{h_{1,2}}$ are the zeroth order energy eigenvalues for the lowest electron and the two top most hole subbands, respectively, the $k_{z}$ terms are given by the perturbation $H'$, and the $\zeta$ terms are given by the perturbation $H''$.
+Certainly, all of the parameters, i.e., $\Delta_{e,h_{1,2}}$, $A\ldots\,G$, and $\zeta_{e,h_{1,2},eh_{1}}$, are implicit functions of the nanowire radius $R$~\cite{RL2025c}.
+Some representative values of these parameters are given in Tab.~\ref{tab1} for selected radii $R=3.10$ nm, $3.45$ nm, and $3.80$ nm.
+Note that $k_{z}$ is treated as a perturbation parameter in our derivations, such that the effective Hamiltonian (\ref{eq_effHamiltonian}) is valid only for small $k_{z}$'s, i.e., $|k_{z}R|\!\ll\!1$.

 We first focus on the impact of the anisotropic term $H''$ on the subband energies at $k_{z}\!=\!0$.
-We directly diagonalize $H_{\rm ef}(k_{z}\!\!\rightarrow\!0)$ to obtain the subband energies at $k_{z}\!=\!0$, and plot them as a function of the nanowire radius $R$.
-Without the anisotropic term $H''$, the lowest electron subband $E_{1}$ crosses with the two top most subbands $H_{1}$ and $H_{2}$ [see Fig.~\ref{fig_evsr}(a)].
+We directly diagonalize $H_{\rm ef}(k_{z}\!\!\rightarrow\!0)$ to obtain the subband energies at $k_{z}\!=\!0$, and plot them as functions of the nanowire radius $R$.
+Without the anisotropic term $H''$, the lowest electron subband $E_{1}$ crosses with the two top most hole subbands $H_{1}$ and $H_{2}$ [see Fig.~\ref{fig_evsr}(a)].
 This phenomenon has already been predicted in our previous paper~\cite{RL_2025a}.
-Note that the position of the crossings obtained here is slightly different from that obtained previously.
-This is because the isotropic approximation~\cite{PhysRev.102.1030,PhysRevB.8.2697} used here $\gamma_{s}=\gamma_{2}$ is different from that previously $\gamma_{s}=(2\gamma_{2}+3\gamma_{3})/5$.
-When the anisotropic term $H''$ is included, the crossing between the $E_{1}$ and $H_{1}$ subbands becomes as an anticrossing [see Fig.~\ref{fig_evsr}(b)], while the second crossing involving the $H_{2}$ subband is still a crossing although its position has changed a little bit.
+Note that the crossing positions obtained here are slightly different from that obtained previously.
+This is because the isotropic approximation~\cite{PhysRev.102.1030,PhysRevB.8.2697} used here $\gamma_{s}=\gamma_{2}$ is different from that used previously $\gamma_{s}=(2\gamma_{2}+3\gamma_{3})/5$.
+When the anisotropic term $H''$ is included, the crossing between the $E_{1}$ and $H_{1}$ subbands becomes an anticrossing [see Fig.~\ref{fig_evsr}(b)], while the second crossing involving the $H_{2}$ subband is still a crossing although its position has changed a little bit.